 For best results, use a premium ActionPac™.
-With dry hands, carefully place a premium ActionPac into your dishwasher’s dry detergent dispenser.
+With dry hands, carefully place an ActionPac into your dishwasher’s dry detergent dispenser.

 5. Set Your Dishwasher.

 Some dishwasher models will have a designated ‘pots and pans’ cycle.
 For all other dishwashers, select the longest cycle.
-Give your dishwasher a little extra oomph to clean that baked-on mess!
+Give your dishwasher a little extra oomph to clean that burnt-on mess!

-Those baked-on messes are now cleaned off.
-Now go on, make an even bigger mess.
+Those burnt-on messes are now cleaned off your pots and pans.
+Now go on, make an even bigger mess .